mafintosh/dns-discovery/README.md

 ```

 You can setup a tracker to announce records on the internet as multicast-dns only works on a local network.
+The port defaults to `53` which is the standard dns port.

 ## License